Blue Creek Conservation Area

 Plenty of wide open space encourages picnickers, practice fields for sports teams, and just plain lounging around!
 Bring a blanket, picnic lunch, and your camera for a great fun-filled day.

 Whitehouse Village Park

 The park is bordered on the eastern side by the small Village Quarry.
 This quarry was part of the original stone quarry operated in the late 1800’s and furnished stone for the railroad beds west of the Village.
 The quarries have been operated as the Pray-Hall Quarry, the Whitehouse Stone Company, the Erie Stone Company and the Nona France Stone Quarry.
-Fishing is allowed from waters’ edge only, but no swimming or boating is allowed in the quarry.
+Fishing is allowed from waters’ edge or non-motorized boats, but no swimming is allowed in the quarry.
 It serves as a tranquil place to rest, relax and enjoy nature.
 There are two walking/jogging paths surrounding the quarry, one is paved and approximately ½ mile long and the other is a gravel ¼ mile path.
 These are used often by residents and school sports groups.

 There are also two softball/ baseball diamonds located at the Village park used on a nightly basis during the spring and summer months.

 Sandra Park is located in the northwestern section of the Village (off Sandra Drive between Cemetery and Finzel Roads) and was formerly one of the Village water well properties.
 In 2013, the Village constructed a community garden area with mulched paths and water lines.
 Many residents took advantage of the garden plots and have enjoyed growing fruits, vegetables and flowers throughout the summer months.